saideepkoppaka/AI_e2e/README.md

 - Shows how to use LangChain tools for prompt design and evaluation
 - Installs its own dependencies in Colab

+#### 6. `Langgraph_agent_with_tools_py.ipynb`
+**Purpose:**
+Showcases a modular, multi-agent Stack Overflow-style assistant that answers Python and data engineering queries using a combination of custom knowledge base retrieval, real-time web search, and LLM summarization, all orchestrated via LangGraph.
+**Features:**
+Integrates Tavily Search API for up-to-date web answers Uses a local FAISS vector store for fast retrieval from a Stack Overflow-style KB Leverages OpenAI GPT-4o for answer synthesis and summarization Clearly separates “tools” (API/function calls) and “agents” (decision logic) Asynchronous execution for efficient API use Automatically logs unanswered/uncertain questions for review **System Workflow:**
+Knowledge Base Agent tries to answer from the KB
+If uncertain, triggers a Web Search Agent Summarization Agent combines and refines all results using LLMs Logger Agent stores challenging queries for future improvement

 ## ✨ Author